chrislusf/gleam/README.md

 gleam.New(gleam.Local) and gleam.New(gleam.Distributed) are provided to dynamically change the execution mode.

 # Status
 Gleam is just beginning.
-Here are a few:
+Here are a few todo that needs help:
 * Add better streaming support
 * Add fault tolerant support
 * Add better integration with Torch
-* Add better HDFS support
 * Add better SQL database support
 * Add Luarock pacakging
 * Add Python support